 - Cream and milk (these can also be frozen),

 - Spices or herb plants (fresh herbs in the windowsill are pretty, plus they keep on producing if you take care of them!).

 Here are even more ways to plan ahead:

 - Coupons or store adverts are great ways to scout a steal.

-- Cash back sites like Ibotta are also awesome - in fact, Ibotta is doing a FREE Thanksgiving offer with Walmart this year.
+- Cashback sites like Ibotta are also awesome — in fact, Ibotta is doing another FREE Thanksgiving offer this year.
 WHAT?!?!?

 7.)
 Shop around (if you have the luxury of a car).

 I realize that having a car is a major privilege, and this isn't possible for everyone.
 If you don't have a car, enlist the help of one of your guests who does!
 It can be a fun outing with a friend.
 This year, I’ll likely hit Costco, Aldi, AND Trader Joe’s because they each have the best deals on particular items on my list.

 Best Thanksgiving Dinner Deals 2023